DEV Community

 Enter fullscreen mode Exit fullscreen mode

-However, it is wrong.
-The component will only go from
+However, the component will only go from

 "Loading."-1s-"Loading..".
 Then it will get stuck.